wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

         log_file: stderr
     ```
 === "tcp-capture"
-    If you installed the native node for TCP traffic mirror analysis, the basic configuration looks as follows:
+    If you installed the Native Node for TCP traffic mirror analysis, the basic configuration looks as follows:

     ```yaml
     version: 2